lmweber/STexampleData/README.md

-# spatialExampleData
+# STdata

+Collection of spatial transcriptomics datasets for use in OSTA and other examples, demonstrations, and teaching.

-Example spatial transcriptomics datasets (Visium and/or other technologies) stored in Bioconductor object formats (`SingleCellExperiment` and/or `spatialExperiment`).
+Datasets are stored in Bioconductor object formats (`SingleCellExperiment` or `SpatialExperiment`).

-For use in OSTA and other demonstrations/examples/teaching.
+Work in progress.